Engineering

 EGR 323 Seminar: Introduction to Microelectromechanical Systems (MEMS) (4 Credits)

 Miniature and micro-scale electromechanical systems (MEMS) have applications ranging from navigation systems in your phone to disease diagnosis at your doctor’s office.
 This course asks and answers questions related to MEMS fabrication, design and modeling.
 Application including inertial sensors, biological and chemical sensors, microfluidics and wearable devices are discussed.
 Students complete a final project by applying a MEMS sensor to an application of their choice.
 Prerequisites: EGR 220 and EGR 270.
-Enrollment limited to 12.
-Junior and senior engineering majors only. {N}
+Restrictions: Juniors and seniors only; Engineering majors only.
+Enrollment limited to 12. {N}

 Fall, Spring, Variable